Get new exclusive access to healthcare business reports & breaking news

 Once this step is complete and your organization passes the inspection, they will issue a HITRUST CSF certificate.

-Since this is an annual task, you will need to repeat the process at the same time next year, and so on and so forth.
+Since this is an annual task, you will need to repeat the process at the same time next year.
 You must undertake annual reviews for the policies and procedures you were initially assessed against, otherwise, you may lose your HITRUST certification.

 The cost of HITRUST certification is split up between direct and indirect costs.